A Python wrapper to Magento's XML-RPC API.

 Quick IPython Shell

-The Magento API is massive and difficult to use.
+The Magento API is massive and takes effort to grok.
 If you need to use it in some production capacity, you’ll want to jump into a shell frequently and muck around with inputs and stare at outputs.

 magento-ipython-shell will drop you into an IPython shell that has a variable bound to a MagentoAPI object that is ready for use.